 Four young women wandered into the village some days after this.
-They were tired and spoke with voices that were parched and dry.
+They were tired and spoke with voices parched and dry.
 We could all see from their hairstyles that they came from a distance far away from Kalenge.
 The hairstyles were fraying and harassed and covered in dust, as their feet and hands were.
 One had a child on her back, completely covered with a thin shawl of Arab cotton, and another was becoming perceptibly pregnant.
 As they walked in, and the stares gathered around them, they huddled closer together as if they had something to fear until an elder who had been quickly informed found them and lead them to the chief.

 In hours the drums were sounded, and we all collected in the square to hear disturbing news.

 The four women were going to live with us.
 They had fled their own villages.
-They were afraid that the Zulu were on their way.
+They were afraid the Zulu were on their way.

 The Zulu menace was back, and with even more ferocity now.
 The women brought stories from over the hills of the manic evil they wrought, and now, the women told us, villages were emptied just from the threat of their approach.
-It would not help to surrender to their armies, because that would yield the same death and dismemberment that you would suffer if you fought them and lost, and so people would just leave before they arrived.
+It would not help to surrender to their armies, because that would yield the same death and dismemberment you would suffer if you fought them and lost, and so people would just leave before they arrived.

 And sure enough, in the following days more and more women and children and men arrived.
 The chief told them to pitch camps around the edges of the village—they were too many to live within—but his greatest concern was not being overwhelmed by their numbers.

-The advisors said that we were safe.
+The advisors said we were safe.
 The Zulu was moving inland.
 He would not come over the hills.
 But it would be foolhardy to not put some sort of precaution in place.

 What he did should have been a dream come true for me, but I had never wanted it to happen like this.
 The blackspears visited me and other men who had failed the test, and we were conscripted into the warrior class.
 We were all given spears and shields and would meet in the fields to train each evening.
-I was not a real blackspear, and I knew within me that I did not want to have to war with the Zulu.
-It was only then that I realized how much of my childhood dream had been based on superficial things.
+I was not a real blackspear, and I knew within me I did not want to have to war with the Zulu.
+It was only then I realized how much of my childhood dream had been based on superficial things.
 The glamor and the prestige were what I had wanted.
 I was not afraid to fight.
 I would fight to defend my people.
 But I knew what a battle would mean.
 A battle with these people would mean somebody would have limbs amputated.
 Somebody would crawl into the forest to bleed away from the wounds where his legs and arms had been, and there would be nobody to find and save him this time.

 Because even though we were ready to fight, we were just one village.
 We were not ready to win.

-The chief told the villagers that we would be safe.
+The chief told the villagers we would be safe.
 He repeated his advisors' words.
 The Zulu were moving inland.
 They would not come over the hill.
-But if anybody noticed that the blackspear numbers were growing, they would not feel assured.
+But if anybody noticed the blackspear numbers were growing, they would not feel assured.

 It was as sudden as lightning when they arrived.